 The application for the 2020 Alumni Writer’s Residency is now closed.
-All applicants will be notified of a decision in February 2020.
+All applicants will be notified of a decision in early March 2020.

 The Alliance for Young Artists & Writers and The Roosevelt Hotel are pleased to present A Suite of One’s Own: A Writer’s Residency.